Delete a Cluster

 Learn how to delete a Kubernetes cluster on OCI.

-Deleting a self-managed cluster requires that a second cluster is available to run the controllers.
+Deleting a self-managed cluster requires that a second cluster is available to run the Kubernetes Cluster API controllers (a management cluster).
 This is because the final stages of cluster destruction terminates any remaining compute instances, and, by extension, cluster nodes.
 When this is complete, no compute instances are available to run the controllers.
-If a second cluster isn't available, an ephemeral cluster is created to service this need.
+If a management cluster isn't available, an ephemeral cluster is created to service this need.

 Deleting an OCI Cluster